- Course Enrolment & Registration

 HSS electives: A subset of Complimentary Studies electives, Humanities and Social Science (HSS) electives are requirements in the Engineering curriculum to take courses in the humanities and social sciences.
 You may take these courses from the Faculty of Arts & Science.
 The process for adding courses from the Faculty of Arts & Science is described in this guide.

-Beginning mid-July, students may check their balances in ACORN.
+Beginning mid-July, you may check your balances in ACORN.
 The Office of Student Accounts explains how to make payments.
-In order to register, students are required to pay all previous outstanding tuition debts and Fall Session tuition.
+In order to register, you are required to pay all previous outstanding tuition debts and Fall Session tuition.

-Effective last year, students have the option to pay fees for the entire year (Fall and Winter Sessions) by the Fall session payment deadline or by individual session.
+Effective last year, you have the option to pay fees for the entire year (Fall and Winter Sessions) by the Fall session payment deadline or by individual session.

-If a student pays or defers their fees after August 18, they must show proof of payment or defer to the Office of the Registrar before September 1, or their registration will be cancelled.
+If you pay or defer your fees after August 17, you must show proof of payment or defer to the Office of the Registrar before August 31, or your registration will be cancelled.

 International students who have recently become permanent residents of Canada or who qualify for an international fee exemptions should provide documentation of their status to the Office of the Registrar November 1.
 If documentation is provided in time, fees adjusted for the Fall Session.